Appalachian State vs. Georgia State NCAA Football Odds, Plays and Insights | October 2, 2021

 Georgia State Stats and Trends

-- Georgia State is 2-0 against the spread and 1-1 overall when the team totals more than 361.0 yards.
+- Georgia State is 2-0 against the spread and 1-1 overall when the team amasses over 361.0 yards.

-- This season the Panthers have turned the ball over six times, two more than the Mountaineers' takeaways (4).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.